-2017 Brecon Albarino
+2017 Brecon Albarino (Library, Club Only!)

 Brecon was initially considered Barking Mad for hanging their hats on an Albarino.
 The wine of course is nothing but serious.
 Particularly after a previous vintage scored 96 points twice in two days.
 Aromatically it jumps from the glass with hints of elderflower and lily blossom.
 The palate is varietally true, being all citreen, with crisp fresh limes dominating.
 So refreshing.
 The finish is surprisingly structured with a softness and biscuity toastiness reminiscent of a good champagne.